Great War at Sea:

 Confederate States Navy

 Fifty years later, the United States and Confederate States share a divided continent.
 The South has expanded into the Caribbean Basin and Central America, cutting a canal across Nicaragua and establishing new states and territories.
-Under pressure from their British and French allies, the Confederate States gradually eliminated slavery, but severe class and racial tensions remain.
+Under pressure from their British and French allies, the Confederate States gradually eliminated legally-sanctioned slavery, but severe class and racial tensions remain.
 Northern politicians know talk of re-unification is an easy crowd-pleaser; even the United States Navy continues to name warships for Southern states and cities.

 War in Europe has finally brought the long-simmering American feud into open conflict.
 The United States, pressured by its German allies, seeks to disrupt trade through the Caribbean Basin and deny these resources to the Allied war effort.
 The Confederacy, outnumbered and outgunned by its rival, must protect its economic lifelines if it is to survive as an independent state.

 Confederate States Navy is a supplement for the Great War at Sea series, based on battles that never happened, waged by a fleet that never existed.
 It is not a complete game: Ownership of U.S. Navy Plan Gold is necessary to play most of the two dozen scenarios included and Jutland, Pacific Crossroads, Mediterranean, Plan Red and Black Waters to play all of them.

 Confederate States Navy includes 105 playing pieces: 35 "long" pieces representing major warships and 70 square ones representing smaller craft, submarines and aircraft.